I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_pin_list.md

 ## Members

-`WwanPinDescCorporatePin`
+`WwanPinDescPin1`

+Description for PIN1.
+For GSM-based devices, this is a Subscriber Identity Module (SIM) PIN.
+For
+     CDMA-based devices, power-on device lock is reported as PIN1.

+`WwanPinDescPin2`

-Description for corporate personalization PIN.
-This is a PIN that allows the device to be
+Description for PIN2.
+This is a SIM PIN2 that protects certain SIM functionality.
-     personalized to a specific company.
-For more information about this PIN type, see section 22.022 of the 3GPP specification.

-`WwanPinDescCustom`
+`WwanPinDescDeviceSimPin`

-Description for custom PIN.
-This is a custom vendor-defined PIN type.
-It is not included in the
+Description for the device-to-SIM-card PIN.
+This is a PIN that locks the device to a specific
-     above list.
+     SIM.

 `WwanPinDescDeviceFirstSimPin`

 Description for the device-to-very-first-SIM-card PIN.
 This is a PIN that locks the device to the
      very first inserted SIM.

-`WwanPinDescDeviceSimPin`

-Description for the device-to-SIM-card PIN.
-This is a PIN that locks the device to a specific
-     SIM.

 `WwanPinDescNetworkPin`